halfpintutopia/halfpintutopia/README.md

 <div align="center" style="text-align: center;">

 # Hi!
-Known to many as Siri and known by some as Ana
+Known to many as Siri but some call me Ana

 I am eager and enjoy developing applications for the web, always looking to build and enhance my skillset.
 I am ready to work with new technologies and architectures with like-minded, forward-thinking peers.
 I am a curious and enthusiastic